ant-design/ant-design/components/modal/demo/footer.md

 ## en-US

-A more complex example, in this example, we define a customized footer button bar, the dialog will change to loading status after clicking submit button , when the loading is over, the modal dialong will be closed.
+A more complex example, as illustrated in this example, we define a customized footer button bar, the dialog will change to loading state after clicking submit button , when the loading is over, the modal dialog will be closed.

 ````jsx
 import { Modal, Button } from 'antd';